madeintandem/jsonb_accessor/README.md

 ## Single-Table Inheritance

-You can use it for STI in the same spirit as [hstore_accessor, which documented here.](https://github.com/devmynd/hstore_accessor#single-table-inheritance).
+You can use it for STI in the same spirit as [hstore_accessor, which is documented here.](https://github.com/devmynd/hstore_accessor#single-table-inheritance).

 ## Scopes